-2022 £'000 2021 £'000
+2023 £'000 2022 £'000

 In not more than three months - -

 In more than three months but not more than one year - -

-In more than one year but not more than five years 45,517 52,451
+In more than one year but not more than five years 38,841 45,517

-Total 45,517 52,451
+Total 38,841 45,517

 All intercompany transactions are entered into under normal market conditions.
-Funds borrowed from the parent undertaking are repayable five years after the effective date of the latest loan agreement, and may be extended for subsequent 12 month periods if not repaid.
+Funds borrowed from the parent undertaking are repayable in accordance with the latest loan agreement.
 Interest is payable on the amounts owed based on an intercompany funds transfer pricing rate which is reset biannually.
 All intercompany loans are unsecured.